If you’re going to university in 2017/18, the good news is that you don’t have to pay your tuition fees up front.

 Not from England or already studied for an undergraduate degree?

-The information on this page is only for students from England, entering Arts University Bournemouth as an undergraduate student for their first degree, in 2016.
-We can’t currently confirm arrangements if you’ve already studied at university at an undergraduate level.
+The information on this page is only for students from England, entering Arts University Bournemouth as an undergraduate student for their first degree, in 2017.
+We are unable to confirm arrangements if you’ve already studied at university at an undergraduate level.

 Managing your money